The Most Durable Automatic Watches

 Deep Blue Daynight T-100

-It’s kind of hard to recommend so many durable watches that all share the same movement from Seiko, but this watch has it also.
-The Daynight T-100 on the inside is nothing special, but it’s the robust stainless steel case with tritium tubes for lume that make this watch stand out.
-Here again, the bracelet is absolute junk, so spare yourself the aggravation and just buy the watch on a factory strap.
+It’s hard to recommend so many durable watches that all share the same movement from Seiko, but this watch has it also.
+The Daynight T-100 on the inside is nothing special, but the robust stainless steel case with tritium tubes for lume makes this watch stand out.
+Here again, the bracelet is absolute junk, so spare yourself the aggravation and buy the watch on a factory strap.

 I really bought this guy because I thought it could be a poor man’s version of a Marathon TSAR.
 However, while it’s not exactly that, it does have the makings to be a beast.
 The watch is heavy, chunky, and fun to wear.
 At 16 mm in height you will know it’s on your wrist and it’s a good thing it can stand up to taking hits and bumps, given that it’s so tall.
 The dial is set deep under the sapphire crystal and it gives the watch a cool depth.